AnthonyDas/ImperialCollege-MLAL-CapstoneProject/Datasheet.md

 ### Inappropriate uses

-There are no ethical considerations.
 The dataset is understood to be synthetic in nature, created expressly for the provision of an educational capstone project.

+There are no ethical considerations regarding the unfair treatment of individuals or population groups, or other such risks or harms.

-## Distribution and Maintenance
+## Distribution

 * The dataset is available within the project repository: